To study the practical transformer, the effect of assumptions, made for the ideal transformer, will be taken up one by one under the following cases.

 • Core-loss at rated voltage and frequency

 • The shunt branch parameters of the equivalent circuit, i.e. Rc and Xm

 • Turns ratio of the transformer.

-• A voltmeter, wattmeter and an ammeter are connected in the low voltage side of the transformer.
-Readings are recorded when e applied rated frequency voltage to the L.V. side and kept high voltage side open circuited.
+• A voltmeter, wattmeter, and ammeter are connected to the low voltage side of the transformer.
+Readings are recorded when e applied rated frequency voltage to the L.V. side and kept high voltage side open-circuited.

 • The ammeter records the no-load current or exciting current l0.
 Since l0 is quite small (2 to 6%) of rated current, so primary leakage impedance drop is negligible.

-• The wattmeter recorded input power which consist of core loss and ohmic loss.
+• The wattmeter recorded input power which consists of core loss and ohmic loss.

-• The ohmic loss during open circuit test is negligible in composition with the normal core loss.
+The ohmic loss during the open-circuit test is negligible in composition with the normal core loss.

-• Parameters of shunt branch can be find out by following sequence of equations.
+Parameters of the shunt branch can be found out by the following sequence of equations.

 • The short circuit test gives the following information: